 Young Innovators Quest

-Through the Diversity & Innovation Institute, the IAA hosted a tour with the Young Innovators Quest (YiQ) program providing an opportunity for high school students interested in STEM to learn more about this project.
+Through the Diversity & Innovation Institute, the IAA engaged with the Young Innovators Quest (YiQ) program giving an opportunity for high school students interested in STEM to learn more about this project.

 INDOT Graduate Program

-The IAA hosted a tour with members from the INDOT Office of Aviation, Multimodal Division, and Graduate Engineer Development program to learn more about this project.
+As another educational opportunity, the IAA invited members from the INDOT Office of Aviation, Multimodal Division, and Graduate Engineer Development program to learn more about this project.

 Additional Insight into the S Runway Reconstruction